sh-miyoshi/sectest/README.md

 ## Overview

 This is a demo of security in kubernetes and Istio.
 This includes what problem are there in a service on kubernetes, and how to protect by Istio.
+This demo was used in [Open Source Summit Japan 2018](https://events.linuxfoundation.jp/events/open-source-summit-japan-2018/).
+e slides of demo overview are [here](https://speakerdeck.com/smiyoshi/advanced-security-on-kubernetes-with-istio?slide=23).

+## Attack Overview

+1. Wiretap
+    attacker try to wiretap the communication in kubernetes cluster.
+2. Spoofing(Already Password Leaked)
+    attacker try to get secret information by using password.
+3. Worse Case Spoofing(Already Password and Certificate Leaked)
+    attacker try to get secret information by using password and Istio certificate.

 ## Prerequire